Expenditures and Use of Funds

 University Funds: All monetary resources available in institutional cost centers--from all funds, all sources except for funds held by the institution as fiscal agent for individuals or organizations (Agency Funds/ Fund Code 9xxx).

-- Only the Senior Administrative Official of each division/department shall have authority to certify expenditure of University funds or to delegate such authority to a designated Department Approver.
+- Only the Department Approver of each division/department shall have authority to certify expenditure of university funds or to delegate such authority to an alternate Department Approver.
 Authority will be delegated to a very limited number of capable, responsible personnel within each unit.
-In the absence of a Department Approver, either the Higher Authority Approver or appropriate Vice President or the President may manually sign, email approve or electronically approve transactions.
+In the absence of a Department Approver, either the Vice President for Administration & Finance or the President may manually sign, email approve or electronically approve transactions.

 - Travel, entertainment, and other business-related employee reimbursable expenses must be certified by an administrative superior.
 Such expenses payable to the Department Approver must be approved by the Higher Authority Approver either in electronic workflow or by signature or email approval.
 All reimbursements to the President will be reviewed and approved by the Chancellor or designee.

 - Expenditure documents, i.e., payroll reallocations, vouchers, expense reports and contractual agreements, must be submitted to the Research and Sponsored Programs Office for review and approval when sponsored project/grant funds are used.

 - The Department Approver must review transactions within their area for compliance with all applicable internal and external rules and regulations, and by signature, e-mail approval, or workflow approval must assume responsibility for that compliance.